WMNE (FM)

 WMNE was a pioneer commercial FM radio station, which was the second of two mountain-top broadcasting stations established by the Yankee Network.
 It began regular programming, as experimental station W1XER, in December 1940.
 In 1941 it was licensed for commercial operation from studios in Boston, initially with the call sign W39B, which was changed to WMTW in 1943.
 In late 1946 the station's designated community of license was changed to Portland, Maine, and its call letters became WMNE.

 WMNE was deleted in October 1948.
-During the station's entire existence its transmitter site was located at the summit of Mount Washington in Sargents Purchase, New Hampshire.
+During the station's entire existence its transmitter site was located at the summit of Mount Washington in Sargent's Purchase, New Hampshire.

 History

 Experimental broadcasts

 In the 1930s investigations were begun into establishing radio stations transmitting on "Very High Frequency" (VHF) assignments above 30 MHz, well above those used by the standard AM broadcast band.
 These stations were informally known as "Apex" stations, because their coverage tended to be limited to line-of-site distances, so there was a premium in locating transmitter towers at high altitudes.

 The Yankee Network, a regional network of AM radio stations located in the northeastern United States, began its own investigation of the potential for operation on the new frequencies.
 In late 1935 it was issued a license for an experimental station, W1XER, originally located in Boston.
 In early 1936 three Yankee Network engineers attended a demonstration by Edwin Howard Armstrong of his recent invention of "wide-band frequency modulation" (FM) transmissions.
 In 1937 a plan was developed envisioning that 90% of New England could be provided with FM programs by building a 50 kilowatt station on a mountain top at Paxton, Massachusetts (Mount Asnebumskit), plus 5 kilowatt stations on Mount Washington in New Hampshire and on Mount Mansfield in Vermont.
 (Later plans dropped the proposed Mount Mansfield station).
 This also proposed converting W1XER from AM transmissions to FM.

 In order to provide better coverage, in 1937 W1XER was moved from Boston to the top of Mount Washington, where it was used as a link to report meteorological information from a weather observatory located there.
 The process of converting the station for FM broadcasting turned out to be an arduous undertaking, and W1XER did not start broadcast programming on a regular schedule until December 19, 1940.
 The Yankee Network inaugurated the first FM radio network in the United States, which officially made its debut in December 1940 when W1XER was permanently linked to over-the-air transmissions from W1XOJ in Massachusetts.
 Because of their superior audio quality, the FM stations became known for broadcasting live classical music concerts.